adetokunbo/challengehub.app/_posts/en/2020-05-15-starting-small-with-challenge-based-active-learning.md

 ### Challenges and homework

 In cases where homework has traditionally been part of the course, it is important to make clear to students the distinction between homework and challenges.
-Teachers typically gradually reduce the amount of required homework in favour of a greater number of formative challenges, but they can be run alongside each other as long as the distinction is maintained.
+Teachers typically gradually phase-out homework in favour of formative challenges, but they can be run alongside each other as long as the distinction is maintained.
 Having students hand homework in at the beginning of class can ensure the discussion time is used as intended.

 ### Adapting according to student response

-With students discussing and working on challenges, the required lecture time is reduced, and with real-time monitoring of student progress, lecture preparation becomes more efficient and the class time becomes genuinely useful to the students.
+With students discussing and working on challenges, the required lecture time is reduced.
+In addition, real-time monitoring of student progress makes lecture preparation more efficient and the class time genuinely useful to the students.
-The time not spent giving class-wide explanations can be spent walking round the classroom as students discuss any difficulties with challenges together in their teams.
+The time not spent giving class-wide explanations can be spent walking round the classroom interacting with students as they discuss difficulties with challenges in their teams.

 After students have got used to the initial changes of the class format, it can be interesting to run a survey asking the students if they would prefer to go back to more lecture time or have more discussion / challenge time.

-### Conclusion
+### The final state

-Finally, it is worth keeping in mind that challenge-based active learning does not aim to completely change class time to discussion time, but rather aims to replace the lecture with targeted explanations that cover issues that the entire class is having, or with inspiring examples that motivate study.
+Finally, it is worth keeping in mind that challenge-based active learning does not aim to completely change class time to discussion time, but rather aims to replace the lecture with targeted explanations that cover common student issues, or else inspire students to study further.
 The optimum ratio of explanation time to discussion time depends on the teacher, the subject and the nature of any difficulties students have, but it is typical for teachers to end up with more discussion time than explanation time in a given class.